jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE/bug_report.md

 > **NOTE:** The back-slashes (`\`) in the example above will not be printed to the Console... and only provided here for legibility purposes.
 The full prettier command will be output to the Console with no line-breaks.

-## Is the same behavior observed when run against Prettier directly?
+## Is the same behavior observed when run against prettier directly?

 For example, the following command passes the contents of `messy.js` to Prettier and prints the formatted to stdout: